 He has done active law enforcement duties with Punjab Police and also served in the State Cyber Cell, Intelligence Wing, and the Organised Crime Control Unit.
 Gurjot has done professional training with the Punjab Police Academy (PPA), Sardar Vallabhbhai Patel National Police Academy (SVPNPA), Central Detective Training Schools (CDTS), The Centre for Development of Advanced Computing (CDAC), National Intelligence Academy (NIA), Intelligence Bureau (IB), Central Bureau of Investigation (CBI) and Computer Emergency Response Team of India (CERT-IN), Bureau of Police Research and Development (BPR&D).

-In March 2017, Kaler made his music debut with a single ‘My Hero Farmer‘, which depicted the harsh realities of farmers’ suicides in India, was well received.
-The English track, ‘My Hero Farmer’ was released on the channel PTC and was also featured at the Sikh Lens Film Festival at the California, United States of America.
+In March 2017, Kaler made his music debut with the single ‘My Hero Farmer’, which depicted the harsh realities of farmers’ suicides in India and was well received.
+The English track, ‘My Hero Farmer’ was released on the channel PTC and was also featured at the Sikh Lens Film Festival in California, U.S.

 In August 2019, his second song, ‘Dil Se Salaam‘ was released by Times Music, under the label of Speed Records.
 The Hindi track ‘Dil Se Salaam’ was a tribute to the Indian soldiers and it was written and sung by Gurjot himself while the music was given by Jaison Thind.